-With Development Mode, features that do not require a connection to WordPress.com servers can be activated on a localhost WordPress installation for testing.
+With Offline Mode, features that do not require a connection to WordPress.com servers can be activated on a localhost WordPress installation for testing.

 You can turn on Offline Mode by adding

 /* That's all, stop editing!
 Happy blogging. */ line.

-Development mode automatically gets enabled if you don’t have a period in your site’s hostname, i.e. localhost.
-If you use a different URL, such as mycooltestsite.local or something, then you will need to define the
+Offline mode automatically gets enabled if you don’t have a period in your site’s hostname, i.e. localhost.
+If you use a different URL, such as mycooltestsite.local, then you will need to define the

-You can also enable Jetpack’s development mode through a plugin, thanks to the
+You can also enable Jetpack’s Offline mode through a plugin, thanks to the

-While in Development Mode, some features will not be available at all as they require a WordPress.com for all functionality—Related Posts and Publicize, for example.
+While in Offline Mode, some features will not be available at all, as they require WordPress.com for all functionality—Related Posts and Jetpack Social, for example.
 Other features will have reduced functionality to give developers a good-faith representation of the feature.
-For example, Tiled Galleries requires the WordPress.com Photon CDN; however, in Development Mode, Jetpack provides a fallback so developers can have a similar experience during development and testing.
+For example, Tiled Galleries requires the WordPress.com image CDN; however, in Offline Mode, Jetpack provides a fallback so developers can have a similar experience during development and testing.